ShawnPence/ShawnPence/README.md

 These are a few of the areas I'm currently studying and working to improve my knowledge.
-I believe in lifelong learning, so some of these are areas of strength that I want to make even stronger, others are areas of relative weakness where I want to improve
+I believe in lifelong learning, so some of these are areas of strength that I want to make even stronger, others are areas of relative weakness where I want to improve.

 * Multithreading and concurrent programming in C#
+* Entity Framework
 * Machine Learning
 * Python